-Say you are doing iterative testing from early on in the project, in that case 5 users is a sufficient amount per test because you have plenty of chances to catch things later on as well.
-Finally if your test aspires to find examples of infrequent behaviour the number of test person should increase if you want a reasonable chance encounter those examples.
+Say you are doing iterative testing from early on in the project, in that case, 5 users is a sufficient amount per test because you have plenty of chances to catch things later on as well.
+Finally, if your test aspires to find examples of infrequent behaviour the number of test person should increase if you want a reasonable chance to encounter those examples.

-The probability of encountering at least one instance of a behavior during a test based on number of test users and the probability of that behavior occurring per user.
+The probability of encountering at least one instance of behaviour during a test based on a number of test users and the probability of that behaviour occurring per user.

 If all you have is a hammer, everything looks like nails.
 User testing with a small number off users is a great and efficient way to get a better understanding of how users can interact with your page.
 But don’t try to use it for all questions, if you have better tools available for the job.

 The internet is great for user research!
-We have a multitude of possible data sources available to us, and its more easy than ever to get good quantitative data.
-Therefore user testing is seldom the right tool for frequency questions, even if people possessing only the user testing tool might think its great to say 4 out of 5 did something.
+We have a multitude of possible data sources available to us, and it’s easier than ever to get good quantitative data.
+Therefore user testing is seldom the right tool for frequency questions, even if people possessing only the user testing tool might think it’s great to say 4 out of 5 did something.